Kanha National Park: A place to see Barasingha

 BEST TIME TO VISIT

 The atmosphere of this district is tropical.
-Summers are sweltering and sticky with the most extreme and least temperature of 40.6°C and 23.9°C. Winters are lovely with a normal most extreme and least temperature of 23.9°C and 11.1°C, separately.
+Summers are sweltering and sticky with the most extreme and least temperatures of 40.6°C and 23.9°C. Winters are lovely with a normal most extreme and least temperature of 23.9°C and 11.1°C, separately.
 The reserve remains closed from July to mid-October during monsoons.